We Can Rebuild Him

 She said was quite confident I could manage the injections myself and she then asked me if I would be prepared to have a stomach/abdominal examination for a student nurse with her presiding to which I agreed.
 During the examination I was asked what the scars were around my abdomen to which I replied when I was three I had a double hernia and in my teens I had both my appendix's removed (yest I had two!)
 I said if I had another cut my stomach would fall out - this caused some amusement.
 Anyway I was pronounced a very fit man LOL.
 They both must require the services of SpecSavers!!

 As far as my mobility is concerned I am making very steady progress with a few dips along the way.
 I can walk about half a mile without using any stick (I carry one with me just in case).
-I can drive (for the last 3 weeks) an I can shower.
+I can drive (for the last 3 weeks) and I can shower. and not just have strip washes.
 I continue with my physio therapy exercises before I go out walking.
 I think my leg is aligned slightly differently because my balance on my left leg is different, making it a little more difficult to walk in a straight line - no doubt people may think I am a little drunk LOL.
 Also I think there was some muscle wastage through the weeks of inactivity but I am working hard to exercise and get my walking right.
-All this is very encouraging because it is just over 8 weeks since I had my operation and I have come a long way.
+All this is very encouraging because it is just over 8 weeks since I had my operation and I have come a long way on the road to recovery.

 As for activities - I have cleaned our cars twice, mowed the lawn, done a little digging in the garden.
 I can now vacuum the house because I can support my weight on my new hip leg quite painlessly usually.
 I do get bad days though, as far as pain around the hip is concerned when I put weight on it - perhaps after doing too much the previous day.